w3c/webappsec/specs/subresourceintegrity/spec.markdown

 necessary for the use of integrity validation.
 Because resource integrity is only an application level security tool, and it does not change the security state of the user agent, a privileged context is unnecessary.
-However, if integrity is used in an [unprivileged context][] (e.g. HTTP), users should be aware that the integrity provides <em>no security guarantees</em> at all.
-Even if the integrity is used in a privileged context, but on a resource that is not potentially secure, then privacy is at great risk.
-For these reasons, authors SHOULD deliver integrity meta to privileged contexts for resources on potentially secure origins.
+However, if integrity is used in an [unprivileged context][] (e.g. HTTP), authors should be aware that the integrity provides <em>no security guarantees</em> at all.
+For these reasons, authors SHOULD deliver integrity metadata to privileged contexts for resources on potentially secure origins.
 See [Unprivileged contexts remain unprivileged][] for more discussion.  {:.note}

 [uri-origin]: http://tools.ietf.org/html/rfc6454#section-4
 [Unprivileged contexts remain unprivileged]: #unprivileged-contexts-remain-unprivileged-1